How to attach straps on a ukulele like a pro – 2022 update

 Why?
 Because they’re easier to use!

-Installing the first button
+Installing the first button on your ukulele

 The first button is always the easiest to install because the place is always the same.